Skip to main content

 Who should apply for a SESR visa?

-Typically, an employer/sponsor will instruct an individual to apply for a visa for their specific role, which fills a temporary skill shortage in Australia.
-The instances which an individual should apply for a SESR 494 visa are as follows:
+Typically, an employer/sponsor will instruct an individual to apply for a visa for their specific role, which fills a skill shortage in Australia.
+The instances in which an individual should apply for a SESR 494 visa are as follows:

 • If an individual is nominated by an approved business sponsor to work in a designated regional area; or

-For a complete, updated list of occupations or advice as to whether your role falls within a relevant occupations list, speak with us today on (03) 9016 0484 or book a consultation online with our Melbourne immigration lawyers.
+For a complete, updated list of occupations or advice as to whether your role falls within a relevant occupation list, speak with us today on (03) 9016 0484 or book a consultation online with our Melbourne immigration lawyers.

 What are the stages of an eventual SESR visa application?

-Standard Business Sponsorship (SBS) – This is the permission required by any company before it can sponsor employees onto employer sponsored visas visas.
+Standard Business Sponsorship (SBS) – This is the permission required by any company before it can sponsor employees on employer sponsored visas.
 Foreign registered companies can apply for approval for an Overseas Business Sponsorship (OBS) in certain circumstances.
 Generally speaking, the business must demonstrate that it is lawfully and actively operating, provide financial documents, and meet specified training benchmarks.
 Upon approval, this permission can be granted for up to five years.

 Nomination – This requires the business to ‘nominate’ a position within their company, nominate an occupation on a specified list of occupations, provide guaranteed earnings in line with the Temporary Skilled Migration Income Threshold (TSMIT), pay the nominee in line with Australian market rates, and provide evidence of Labour Market Testing, and certification from regional certifying body.